Chronic Illness and Mental Health (Part 2)

 These four practices are just a sampling and are offered to open up possibilities rather than a prescription or quick fix.
 I’d invite you to consider them with curiosity and experimentation to see if they may be a helpful addition to your self-care.

-4. Move just a little bit: Another side effect of chronic pain is a reduction of movement.
+Another side effect of chronic pain is a reduction of movement.
 When we are not able to move with ease, anxiety can result.
 The anticipation of pain when we move or the worry of not being able to do our daily tasks are both very anxiety provoking.
-Under the influence of anxiety we either “freeze” (stop moving) or “fight” (by push through the pain in order to finish the task).
+Under the influence of anxiety we either “freeze” (stop moving) or “fight” (by pushing through the pain in order to finish the task).
 Freezing leads to less movement and fighting leads to further injury and burn out.
-Instead try to find another “sweet spot” between these two extremes by moving “just a little bit” with gentleness and awareness taking breaks when needed.
+Instead, try to find another “sweet spot” between these two extremes by moving “just a little bit” with gentleness and awareness taking breaks when needed.
 This approach will help with regulating your nervous system’s “freeze” or “fight” response that gets you stuck in the vicious cycle of pain and anxiety.

 Freedom from Pain: Discover your body’s power to overcome physical pain by Peter A. Levine and Maggie Philips.